Abheelash-Mishra/AlgoLab/README.md

 ## Overview
 AlgoLab is a web application inspired by LeetCode, designed to provide users with a variety of coding problems to solve using an integrated code editor.
 This platform aims to enhance learning through practice, offering a range of challenges across different programming languages and difficulty levels.

+**DISCLAIMER: The API works, but it is hosted on HTTP.
+The application is hosted on vercel under HTTPS.
+As such, your browser will not allow communication between the two unless you disable it for this specific website.
+Currently working on hosting the API on HTTPS.**

 ## Features
 - **Problem Selection**: Users can choose from a diverse set of coding problems categorized by difficulty and type.
 - **Inbuilt Code Editor**: Integrated Monaco code editor allows users to write and test solutions directly within the platform.